Send an Email

 CCMN Program participants not only increase their knowledge in natural history, but they also interact and network with fellow naturalists and local organizations with similar interests.
 They receive benefits such as invitations to participate in volunteer recognition and social events, trainings/workshops, and volunteer service opportunities.

 As a participant of the CCMN Basic Training Course, individuals are also enrolled as a Continuing Education student with Central Piedmont Community College (CPCC) - a CCMN Program Partner.
 Upon Completion of the Basic Training Course, participants will receive a Certificate of Completion and accredited continuing education units from CPCC.
 In addition, contact hours obtained through the CCMN Program can be applied toward certification/re-certification requirements for the North Carolina Environmental Education Certification and the National Association of Interpretation Certified Interpretive Guide programs.

-The CCMN is a year-round program.
-Individuals must be fully committed to attend all basic training classes, devote time to volunteering, and on-going training.
+The CCMN Program is a year-round program.
+Individuals must be fully committed to attend all Basic Training Course classes, devote time to volunteering, and on-going training.

 To apply, complete and submit the following online forms:

 Information submitted on the Volunteer Enrollment Form will be used to conduct criminal background checks.
 Applicants will be notified by Mecklenburg County Human Resources regarding the status of their criminal background check.
-Applicants that do not pass their criminal background check are ineligible to participate in the CCMN program.
+Applicants that do not pass their criminal background check are ineligible to participate in the CCMN program or Basic Training Course.